 We regret any inconvenience this may cause you.
 We understand that this may disappoint you if you were hoping for a "kitten to choose you".
-Generally, most people are looking for a kitten of a specific gender, colour or markings and reserve a kitten on those bases.
-Then when they get their kitten home they are quite happy with the temperaments.
 All of our kittens are pre-spoiled and well socialized.
 Their temperaments are generally gentle and easy-going.
 They are playful, loving, purring mush babies.
 Also keep in mind that this breed is homozygous and therefore temperament is fairly consistent and predictable in the adult cat.
 With mixed breeds and many other purebreds a kitten's adult temperament can be harder to predict.

 Kittens generally will not show their true colours when they meet strangers for the first time.
 It takes time and love for them to bond to you, just like children.
 They are not like puppies and will not instantly interact with you until they get to know you.
 Many are reserved and distrusting of strangers when they first meet them and this is a natural instinct for young kittens.
 You have to plan on loving the kitten and respecting its unique personality, like you would a child - unconditionally.
 Then with continued socialization, proper training, and lots of loving care, everything usually works out.